sueszli/tinyWillhabenScraper/README.md

 ## How to use
 1. Enter your chosen URL in `src/main/java/Willhaben.java` and run the script.
-2. Wait until script kills itself and check out the results as `.csv`-files in `src/main/resources`.
+2. Wait until script terminates and check out the results as `.csv`-files in `src/main/resources`.